will-io/form-servlet/README.md

 Remember to replace the url from step 2 ( ``` https://github.com/<your_username>/<newly_created_repo_name>.git ``` ) with your own repo's url.

 #### a.
 Setting up your remote repo in Git
+The following commands **only need have to be used once**, in the command line:
 ```
 cd swe432tomcat
 git init
 git remote set-url origin "https://github.com/<your_username>/<newly_created_repo_name>.git"
 ```
 #### b.
 Push your local changes into your remote repo
+The following commands **will be reused every time you want to send your changes to GitHub**, in the command line:
 ```
 git add .
 git commit -m "Initial commit: cloned repo"
 git push
 ```
+Remember to be explicit with your commit messages, this will document the rationale of your code changes and be seen in each file history
 ### 4. Create a Heroku app

 Go to https://dashboard.heroku.com/apps: click on "New" > "Create New App", provide a name, and click on "create app".